avindra/unix-info/src/about.md

 A lot of ground work was also done by The Unix Heritage Society, and this document refers to many of its resources.
 Be sure to [see the TUHS Wiki](https://wiki.tuhs.org/doku.php) for more information.

-## Contributing

-This project is currently built as a basic set of markdown files at [Github](https://github.com/avindra/unix-info) using [mdbook](https://github.com/rust-lang/mdBook) and continuously deployed to Github Pages using Github Actions.

-Contributions are welcome and will be reviewed carefully.

 ## About the compiler